retrocomputacion/retrobbs/readme.md

   **NOTICE**: Starting at v0.20, all text parameters in the config file are expected to be encoded in *ASCII*, if you're updating from v0.10, remember to convert your *PETSCII* parameters.

-  **NOTICE**: If you're upgrading from a version older than v0.50 you'll need to change the case of your menu entries in your `config.ini` (If you were using uppercase, switch to lowercase and viceversa)
+  **NOTICE**: If you're upgrading from a version older than v0.50 you'll need to change the case of your menu entries in your `config.ini` (If you were using uppercase, switch to lowercase and vice versa)

 You can run this script from a command line by navigating to the Installation